Net-splash/Autojector/README.md

 ### Installing

 The same as is discribed on the NuGet.com you should install :
-1. Autojector like it is discribed in [here](https://www.nuget.org/packages/Autojector/):
+1. Autojector like it is described in [here](https://www.nuget.org/packages/Autojector/):
 ```
 Install-Package Autojector
 ```
 ```
 dotnet add package Autojector
 ```
-2. Autojector.Abstraction like it is discribed in [here](https://www.nuget.org/packages/Autojector.Abstraction/):
+2. Autojector.Abstraction like it is described in [here](https://www.nuget.org/packages/Autojector.Abstraction/):
 ```
 Install-Package Autojector.Abstraction
 ```